Mariners relieved coronavirus hasn’t forced baseball to cancel draft, ready to adjust to fewer rounds

 Editor’s note: This is the first of two parts on the Mariners and this year’s amateur draft.

-Under normal circumstances, the Mariners’ Scott Hunter would be navigating his way to a U.S. college-baseball stadium to spend his weekend scouting a series.
+Under normal circumstances, the Mariners’ Scott Hunter would be navigating his way to a college-baseball stadium to spend his weekend scouting a series.

 It’s usually like that for Hunter every weekend from February to June.
 Such is the life of an amateur scouting director for a Major League Baseball team.
 You go where the talent takes you.